lisa-lumos/Snowflake/03-virtual-warehouses.md

 Interactive tables have different methods for data ingestion and support a more limited set of SQL statements and query operators than standard Snowflake tables.
 They are optimized for fast, simple queries when you require consistent low-latency responses.
 Interactive warehouses provide the compute resources required to serve these queries efficiently.

+The simple queries that work best with interactive tables are SELECT statements with selective WHERE clauses, optionally including a GROUP BY clause on a few dimensions.
+Avoid queries involving large joins and large subqueries.
+The performance of queries that use other features, such as window functions, is highly dependent on the data shapes that you are querying.

+Limitations:
+- wh do not support long running queries
+- interactive wh do not auto suspend
+- limited table DML, such as no update/delete.
+- table do not support materialized view, etc.